dfinity/ic-repl/README.md

 Similar to most shell languages, functions in ic-repl is dynamically scoped and untyped.
 You cannot define recursive functions, as there is no control flow in the language.

-We also provide built-in functions for the ledger account:
+We also provide some built-in functions:
 * account(principal): convert principal to account id.
 * neuron_account(principal, nonce): convert (principal, nonce) to account in the governance canister.
+* file(path): load external file as a blob value.
+* wasm_profiling(path): load Wasm module, instrument the code and store as a blob value.

 ## Examples